 But in junior high, it's like all the rules have changed.
 Now she's suddenly questioning who her best friends are and some people at school are saying she's not black enough.
 Wait, what?

 Shay's sister, Hana, is involved in Black Lives Matter, but Shay doesn't think that's for her.
 After experiencing a powerful protest, though, Shay decides some rules are worth breaking.
-She starts wearing an armband to school in support of the Black Lives movement.
+She started wearing an armband to school in support of the Black Lives movement.
 Soon everyone is taking sides.
 And she is given an ultimatum.

 Shay is scared to do the wrong thing (and even more scared to do the right thing), but if she doesn't face her fear, she'll be forever tripping over the next hurdle.
-Now that's trouble, for real.

 17. Heart and Soul (ages 6-10)

 Heart and Soul: The Story of America and African Americans by Kadir Nelson

 Heart and Soul is about the men, women, and children who toiled in the hot sun picking cotton; it's about America ripped in two by Jim Crow laws; it's about the brothers and sisters of all colors who rallied against those who would dare bar a child from education.
 It's a story of discrimination and broken promises, determination, and triumphs.

 Kadir Nelson's Heart and Soul—the winner of numerous awards, including the Coretta Scott King Author Award and Illustrator Honor, and the recipient of five-starred reviews—is told through the unique point of view and intimate voice of a one-hundred-year-old African-American female narrator.